 Law schools are looking to expand their applicant pools by allowing students to apply with a GRE score instead of an LSAT.

-With the increasing popularity of dual post-graduate degrees, some law schools are offering students to use their GRE scores in law school applications as opposed to the LSAT.
+With the increasing popularity of dual post-graduate degrees, some law schools offer students the opportunity to use their GRE scores in law school applications instead of the LSAT.
 Law schools don’t recommend that you take the GRE instead of the LSAT.

-However, depending on your situation (you already have a strong GRE score, you’re more comfortable with GRE content instead of the LSAT, etc.), you could opt to apply with a strong GRE score.
+However, you could apply with a strong GRE score depending on your situation (e.g., you already have a strong GRE score, you’re more comfortable with GRE content instead of the LSAT, etc.).
 Below is a list of law schools that accept GRE scores!

 Here’s a list of law schools that accept GRE scores in alphabetic order!

-Knowing whether you should take the GRE instead of the LSAT can be challenging; here is some more information to help you make the right decision!
+Knowing whether to take the GRE instead of the LSAT can be challenging.
+Here is some more information to help you make the right decision.

-An overall GRE score of about 328, with quantitative reasoning and verbal reasoning in the range of 155 - 170, and analytical writing scores of 4.0 is considered a strong result for prestigious law schools.
+An overall GRE score of about 328, with quantitative reasoning and verbal reasoning scores in the range of 155 - 170 and analytical writing scores of 4.0, is considered a strong result for prestigious law schools.

 Accepting the GRE makes law school more accessible for students from various academic, geographic, and financial backgrounds.